 Our purpose : To be the first European platform for links and exchanges, human and digital, green and civic, at the service of our customers in their projects and of the society as a whole in its changes.

-This daily contact is undoubtedly the reason why the French people so trust their postmen and women.
-Although post is becoming less popular in our increasingly digital world, it is still widely read (93% of French citizens say they have read at least one item of advertising mail a week since the start of 2018 ).
+This daily contact is undoubtedly the reason why French people profoundly trust their postmen and women.
+Although post is becoming less popular in our increasingly digital world, it is still widely read.

 To adapt to our world which has been transformed by new digital tools and changing consumer habits, La Poste has launched a broad modernisation programme for its industrial mail and parcel facilities.
 Although we are seeing fewer letters, there are many more parcels to process and cross-border commerce is flourishing.
 This means we need to update our tools and resources to keep us sustainable and ensure our customers are fully satisfied.

-Everything it does is in light of its long-standing values, with just one objective : to make people’s lives easier.
+Everything La Poste enforces is in light of its long-standing values, with one unique objective : to make people’s lives easier.

 Although the Services-Mail-Parcels Business Unit manages the Group's oldest activity, it is undergoing a process of transformation to reach and develop new sectors with the help of its strong network of postmen and women.
 Everything it does is in light of its long-standing values, with just one objective: to make people’s lives easier.